eastcoreesolis/Teleport_Demo/README.md

 kubectl get application -n argocd -w
 ```

-### 12.4.1.
+#### 12.4.1.
 Configure Ingress Health Override (Bare-Metal Only)
 In bare-metal or sandbox environments, your Ingress resources may not be assigned an external load-balancer IP address automatically.
 By default, ArgoCD will mark these Ingresses as `Progressing` indefinitely.

-To force ArgoCD to evaluate these Ingresses as `Healthy`, apply the following health check override customization:
+We will use a `kubectl patch` command to add the health check override idempotently, completely replacing the need to use a text editor (which can fail on WSL copy-paste).

 ```bash
 kubectl patch configmap argocd-cm -n argocd --type merge -p '